vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 1. TANTRIKA PERIOD.
 From the dates of his two dated stotras, Krama and Bhairava, and from the chronological order of his works based on references and other indications it is clear that first of all he tried the power of his pen mainly in commenting on the then existing Tantras from the point of view of monistic Saivaism.
 That the Krama was the first of the Tantric systems on which he worked, the earliest date of the Kramastotra clearly proves.
 His known contributions to it are his above stotra and the Kramakeli.
 The next Tantric system that drew his attention was the Trika.
 To this his chief contributions are his Pūrva and other Pañcikās.
 That it was the transitional period between his experimenting in and writing on the Krama, and his ultimately taking to Kaulism, is conclusively proved by the following statement of Jayaratha :

-«Tantropāsannagurvabhimukhīkaraņānantaram vis rāntisthānatayā kulaprakriyāgurumapi utkarşayati."
+«Tantropāsannagurvabhimukhīkaraņānantaram vis rāntisthānatayā kulaprakriyāgurumapi utkarṣayati."

 CEST.
 A., Comm., 1, 31.
 His known contributions to the Kaulika literature are the Bhairavastava and the Parātrimśikā Vivarana.
 To the last part of this very first period of literary activity belong also his encyclopaedic work, the Tantrāloka, which deals with all the allied schools of Kashmir Saivaism, and its three summaries, the Tantra Sāra, the Tantroccaya and the